 Changes you make in the font library require a deployment.

-Each storefront has its own deployment button.
-Go to Dashboard > Sales Channel > Storefront > (click deploy).
+Go to Dashboard > Sales Channel > Storefront > (select your storefront) > Deployment.

 A deployment cycle is usually completed in around 10 minutes.